Marvin’s Place is a high-end guesthouse for two, located in the quaint town of Arad, in the southern part of Israel.

 How it all Started

-Marvin’s Place served, for two decades, as the workroom of Marvin Friedman, who in August 2019 celebrated his 80th birthday; this is where he spent much of his time studying desert life and creating magnificent artwork.
+Marvin’s Place served, for two decades, as the workroom of Marvin Friedman, who passed away in November 2021 at the age of 82.
+This is where he spent much of his time studying desert life and creating magnificent artwork.
 In this two-room / 1 bath apartment, attached to the main house but accessed separately, Marvin stored his arsenal of books, magazines, and art material.

 Ask anyone in town about Marvin Friedman – they pretty much all know him as the mythological Biology teacher at the Arad High School, and a wildlife zoologist par excellence.
 “A legend” and “a rare person” are just two of the many powerful words used by some of Marvin’s former students to describe him.
 His unique teaching method involved taking students out to the desert so that they experience it, and bringing desert life into the classroom.
 He had a way with students, leaving them with great memories many years after his retirement; in fact, many of them claim he was the reason they began to love animals and nature in the first place.